Particular/docs.particular.net/Content/NServiceBus/using-multiple-azure-storage-accounts-for-scaleout.md

 ## Scale Units

 Scale out works to a certain extent, but it cannot be applied infinitely expecting throughput to increase accordingly.
 You can get so much of throughput from a single resource or group of resources grouped together.
 Technique applied in the cloud is resource partitioning and usage of scale units.
 Scale unit is a set of resources with well determined throughput where adding more resources to this unit will not result in increased throughput.
 When scale unit is determined, to improve throughput more scale units will be created.
+Scale units do not share resources.

+Example of partitioned application with different number of scale units deployed could be an application deployed in various regions.

 ## Sample